UniversalDependencies/UD_Swedish-Talbanken/README.md

 - Harmonized lemmas and features for adjectives and determiners across all Swedish treebanks.

 From v2.14 to v2.15:
+- Revised the annotation of fixed expressions, reducing the number of fixed expressions in Swedish to 27.
 - Added construction annotation according to the UCxn guidelines.

 === Machine readable metadata ==============